subpair/aws-webpage/README.md

 terraform init
 ```

-With plan you can check the aws API.
+With plan, you can check the aws API.

 ```shell
 terraform plan
 ```

-Apply will apply the configuration and setup everything accordingly to the configuration file.
+Apply will start the configuration and setup everything accordingly to the configuration file.

 ```shell
 terraform apply -auto-approve